MaryamAsgarinezhad/obsidian/Linux/Kubernetes.md

 The worker processes on the minicube node will make kubectl commands happen.

+**When installing 'kubectl', the default kkuber cluster to which the kubectl is connected, will be defined.**

 -------------------------
 ►  Get status of different components
 ```shell